DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 force_render(ScopeId(0));
 ```

-## What does it mean for a component to "re-render"
+## What does it mean for a component to "re-render"?

 In our guides, we frequently use the phrase "re-render" to describe updates to our app.
 You'll often hear this paired with "preventing unnecessary re-renders."
 But what exactly does this mean?